Labo-Leveille-Bourret/Rorqual-setup/README.md

 The computing server is organized in three partitions, each with different uses and sizes:
   - **`/home`** is a partition of only **50Gb** that can be used to install small programs or to store small files.
-Each user has his own `/home`.
+Each user has their own `/home`.
 	- **`/scratch`** is a large partition of **20Tb** that is used to store large files, but that is **temporary**.
 The files are deleted every month.
 	Use this partition for assembling your data and doing your analyses, but